-We must never accept business courtesies from a contractor or supplier during any period when we are in an open bid process.
-This is especially important when we have a decisionmaking role in the bid outcome.
+We must never accept business courtesies from a contractor or supplier during any period when we are or are about to be in an open bid process.
+This is especially important when we have a decision-making role in the bid outcome.